CardiacModelling/VoltageClampModel/README.md

 # Voltage-Clamp Experiment Model

 A detailed mathematical modelling of voltage-clamp experiment.
-This repo contains the code for reproducing the results in our paper "*Accounting for voltage-clamp artefacts with a mathematical model unifies observed variability in ion channel kinetics recordings*".
+This repo contains all data and code for reproducing the results in the paper "*Accounting for voltage-clamp artefacts with a mathematical model unifies observed variability in ion channel kinetics recordings*" by Chon Lok Lei, Michael Clerx, Dominic Whittaker, David Gavaghan, Teun de Boer, and Gary Mirams.

 ### Prerequisite